Betree/magicblue/README.md

 ### Using it as a tool
 Script must be run as root.

+You can always specify which bluetooth adapter (default: hci0) you want to use by specifying it with the -a option.

 #### Using the interactive shell
 Just launch magicblueshell as root user :